snipesharp/snipesharp/README.md

 # Troubleshooting
 If youre having trouble while using snipesharp, check for solutions on the [Wiki](https://github.com/snipesharp/snipesharp/wiki).
-If you still can't fix your issue or you just want to hang out, you can join [our Discord server](https://discord.gg/ptFvZ8AYuU)
+If you still can't fix your issue or you just want to hang out, you can join [our Discord server](https://discord.gg/ptFvZ8AYuU) and ask for help in the #help channel

 <a href="https://discord.gg/ptFvZ8AYuU">
     <img src="https://img.shields.io/discord/943483411597758494?color=567CFF&label=discord&logo=discord&logoColor=ffffff&style=for-the-badge">